Drift in Transaction-Level Asset Price Models: A Univariate Model for Log Price

-Denote the transaction times by $t_k$ with $\cdots t_{-1} \leq t_{0} \leq 0 < t_{1} \leq t_{2} \cdots$ and define the durations by $\tau_k=t_k-t_{k-1}$.
-As we will see the properties of the point process $N$ can play an important role in determining the (asymptotic) properties of statistics of interest.
+for $i=1,2$, as $n\rightarrow \infty$ where $\limproc_i$ are stochastic processes, at least one of which is nonzero. \end{assumption} We will give examples of point processes satisfying Assumption~\ref{hypo:weakconv-counts} in Section~\ref{sec:examples}.
+As will be seen, the limiting processes $\limproc_i$ can be Gaussian or have infinite variance, can have independent or dependent increments, and $\gamma$ can take any value in $[1/2,1)$.
+However, whatever $\limproc$ and $\gamma$, a consequence of the convergence~(\ref{eq:weakconv-counts}) is that $N_i(t)/t\plim\lambda_i$ and $t^{-1/2} \sum_{k=1}^{N_i(t)} e_{i,k}$ converges weakly to a Brownian motion.

 Two distinct modeling approaches seem natural.
-One is to model the point process directly as in \cite{bacry:delattre:hoffmann:muzy::2011} who use Hawkes processes.
-Another approach pioneered by \cite{MR1639411} consists of modeling the durations as a stationary process.
-They defined the ACD model and \cite{Deo20103715} defined the LMSD model.
-We will consider these duration models as examples in this paper.
+One is to model the point process directly as in \citet{bacry:delattre:hoffmann:muzy::2011} who use Hawkes processes or \citet{delattre:robert:rosenbaum:2013} who use Cox processes.
+Another approach consists of modeling the durations.
+This was done by \citet{engle:russell:1998} who defined the ACD model and \citet{deo:hsieh:hurvich:2010} who defined the LMSD model.
+These two approaches are equivalent with respect to Assumption~\ref{hypo:weakconv-counts}, since (\ref{eq:weakconv-counts}) with limit process $\limproc$ holds for a point process $N$ with intensity $\lambda$ and duration sequence $\{\tau_k\}$ if and only if

-Our first theorem demonstrates how the asymptotic distribution of suitably normalized sums of durations determines that of the correspondingly normalized log price, under the model (\ref{eq:trend}).
-The theorem is a consequence of the CLT equivalence of \citet[Theorem~7.3.1]{MR1876437}.
-Proofs of all theorems and lemmas are provided in Section \ref{sec:math}.
-The symbol $\dlim$ below denotes convergence in distribution, and $\plim$ denotes convergence in probability. \begin{theorem} Assume that for $\gamma \geq 1/2$,